ULTIMATE ALLY PALLY WORLD DARTS CHAMPIONSHIP GUIDE

 All these offer great transport connections to the Ally Pally, central London, in case you do want to see a bit of London and all major airports!
 On top of this, December is one of the cheapest months of the year in London!
 Prices are person per night without breakfast.

-Beer prices are very fair for London and come around 4.5£ per pint or £18 for the pitcher.
-Food within the venue is overpriced and gut busting.
-Avoid if you can.
+Beer prices are very fair for London and come around 5£ per pint or £20 for the pitcher.
+Food within the venue is varied and as expected gut bustingly fatty and delicious.

 This is a tricky one.
 Both sessions last around 3-4hs.
 The atmosphere is maybe a bit better in the evenings, but the afternoons can be great too.
 To be honest it is a fine booze line.
 People can be too sober in the afternoons or too drunk in the evenings.
 And this brings us to the advice to focus on one session unless you are one the few die-hard dart fans with a stamina like an ox!
 Alternatively, you could also visit on two or three consecutive days.
 This leaves you plenty of time for recovery, some sightseeing or shopping.